TechAtNYU/Resources/Tech@NYU/README.md

 Tech@NYU has the largest footprint of any student tech entrepreneurship organization in New York City.
 We have ties to major schools in the area, including Princeton, Columbia, Brown, Cooper Union, Parsons: The New School for Design, FIT, Pace, Pratt, Fordham, and Hofstra.
 In addition:

-- our bi-weekly digest has over 4000 subscribers
+- Our bi-weekly digest has over 4000 subscribers
 - @TechatNYU has 8500+ followers
-- our alumni have strong connections with the community: one alum raised $100K for hackNY, and another will donate $120K in scholarships for startup education for students in the next year
+- Our alumni have strong connections with the community: one alum raised $100K for hackNY, and another will donate $120K in scholarships for startup education for students in the next year
-- we see ~2000 unique attendees over the course of the school year
+- We see ~2000 unique attendees over the course of the school year
 - No other organization connects thousands of students to the larger ecosystem like us, nor prepares them for technology entrepreneurship like us.
 Join the movement.